tea2code/fantasy-rts/documentation/Development.md

 ### Namespace

-The application core uses the namespace *frts* while plugins should use their own.
+The application core and all vanilla plugins use the namespace *frts*.
+It is recommended that 3rd party plugins use their own namespace.
 Any namespace should be short but descriptive.

 ### Order of Includes